dplusplus1024/bitcorn-hole/INSTRUCTIONS.md

 - **Bitcoin:** Ensure both players have their Lightning Network addresses ready.

 ## Who Goes First?
-- Determine the starting player by selecting either:
+Determine the starting player by selecting either:
 - The player who arrived first at the event.
 - The player who traveled the farthest distance to attend.

 ## Gameplay:
-- Players alternate throws, with one bean bag per turn, aiming for the hole on the board opposite them.
+Players alternate throws, with one bean bag per turn, aiming for the hole on the board opposite them.

 ## Scoring:
-- Landing a beanbag in the hole earns 1 point; landing on the board earns no points.
+Landing a beanbag in the hole earns 1 point; landing on the board earns no points.

 ## Winning the Game:
-- The game ends when a predetermined total score (e.g., 7 points) is reached. *(This is an example; feel free to adjust the total points based on your group's preference.)*
+- The game ends once both players have collectively reached a predetermined total score (e.g., 7 points).
 - The player with the higher score at the end wins, but both players enjoy bitcoin rewards for each point scored.

 ## Disclaimer